grpc/grpc-dart/example/route_guide/README.md

 See the definition of the route guide service in `protos/route_guide.proto`.

 # Run the sample code
-To compile and run the examples, assuming you are in the root of the route_guide folder, i.e., .../examples/route_guide/, first get the dependencies by running:
+To compile and run the example, assuming you are in the root of the route_guide folder, i.e., .../example/route_guide/, first get the dependencies by running:

 ```sh
 $ pub get